 14. Be part of the brewing process at Brassneck Brewery

-A visit to Brassneck Brewery will not only make you feel like you’re part of their brewing process but also get to taste their selection available on tap.
-Situated on Main Street, the brewery features a brewhouse, a cellar, a tasting room, and a shop where you can purchase their branded merchandise or beer to take home.
+Apart from Granville Island Brewing, Vancouver also offers another must-visit brewery.
+This property will not only make you feel like you’re part of their brewing process but also get to taste their selection available on tap.
+Situated on Main Street, Brassneck Brewery features a brewhouse, a cellar, a tasting room, and a shop where you can purchase their branded merchandise or beer to take home.
 Their tasting room has a limited 50-person capacity, which makes the experience even more authentic.
-There’s always a food truck available outside where you can order food and bring it inside, so you have a snack to go with your brew.
+There’s always a food truck and food vendor available outside where you can order delicious treats and bring them inside, so you have a snack to go with your brew.

 Address: 2148 Main St, Vancouver, BC V5T 3C5